Information, Referral and Support

 If you are experieincing unexpected financial hardship, please get in touch to speak with a support worker.
 We know it can feel overwhelming, but there are lots of services and supports to help get you back on track, and we can talk to you about what type of emergency relief you might be eligible for.

 - Back to School assistance.

 - Pharmacy vouchers.

-Emergency relief is available to residents and people sleeping rough in the City of Port Phillip.
+Emergency relief is available to residents and people experiencing homelessness within the City of Port Phillip.
 An appointment with a support worker is required to access emergency relief.

 St Kilda (Postcodes 3182, 3183, 3184)